nethesis/icaro/docs/_docs/components.md

 Wax, Sun and Ade use the same MariaDB (or MySQL) database.

-Wax, Wings, Ade and Sun are considered server-side componentes, while Dedalo is considered the client one.
+Wax, Wings, Ade and Sun are considered server-side components, while Dedalo and dedalo\_users\_auth are considered the client ones.
 All techincal documentation can be found in the links above.

 ## How it works